Rachel Carson Scholars Program (Duke undergraduates)

 Scholars are trained through small seminar experiences, experiential learning, enhanced faculty-student mentorship, scientific research, and professional development.
 All scholars spend at least one semester at the Duke University Marine Laboratory (DUML) and have funding available for research, travel to professional conferences, and DUML travel courses.
 In addition to the training that they receive, a community of scholars will be developed both within each cohort of scholars and among alumni of the program.

-Each October, DUML will select 10 Rachel Carson Scholars for the upcoming academic year.
-The program targets sophomores during their fall semester, but freshmen and juniors are also eligible to apply.
+Each fall, DUML will select Rachel Carson Scholars for the upcoming academic year.
+Freshmen, sophomores, and juniors are eligible to apply.
 To see a list of current Rachel Carson Scholars, please click here.

 The DUML part of the program involves two components: course work and directed research with a faculty mentor.
 Scholars will enroll in courses based on their specific interests; these courses will provide depth of knowledge and experience in a specific area of marine science and conservation.
 Scholars will be expected to be an active part of their faculty mentor's lab group.
 Scholars will carry out scientific research at DUML as a research independent study with their faculty mentor.
 We expect that each project will culminate with an honors thesis and ultimately result in a publication.
 Scholars will spend at least one semester at DUML campus, although we encourage scholars to spend as much time as they would like at DUML campus.

 Rachel Carson Scholars will be eligible to apply for:

 - Research funding (up to $2,500)

 - Conference funding to participate in a professional scientific meeting (up to $1,500)

 - Travel course funding (up to $1,500; funds can be used for research funding if not used for travel course)